alex-ilchukov/radixt/GOALS.md

 empty struct.
 Obviously, only one empty instance of null implementation would be required, so there would be no factory.

-Status: yet to appear in source file
+Status: realized in source file

 ## Generic implementation